valor-software/valor-style-guides/gitflow/readme.md

 ## Overview

-The aim of this guide is to give the understanding that `git`, `GitHub` and `gitflow` are only a `tools` to achieve your/project goals,to explain `gitflow`, show pros and cons of our approach, and how to prevent and evade possible issues.
+The aim of this guide is to give the understanding that `git`, `GitHub` and `gitflow` are only a `tools` to achieve your/project goals, to show pros and cons of our approach, and how to prevent and evade possible issues.

 If you are new to git or not confident enough in how it works, please, refer to any basic git introduction.
 Our advice is to google up “A Visual Git Reference” and get back here once you’re done!